 Photos on my web sites either are owned by me or were obtained from royalty-free, copyright-unrestricted sources, unless otherwise noted and credited.
 Some photos on my sites that are credited to people other than me:

-⁌ The photograph, Kazimir, under Penn State logo on web pages describing guidelines and policies for courses that I teach is used by permission of Ann Passmore, who is employed as a Digital Preservation Specialist by the Penn State University Libraries.
+⁌ The photograph, Kazimir, under Penn State logo on web pages describing guidelines and policies for courses that I teach is used by permission of Ann Passmore, who is employed as a Metadata Specialist by the Health Sciences Library System at University of Pittsburgh.
 She took the photo in a photo studio with the dog standing on a pure white background.
-Kazimir is my veteran greyhound racer, known formally at the track as Sherrone.
+Kazimir was my veteran greyhound racer, known formally at the track as Sherrone.
 Kazimir died in 2015 as the result of a tragic accident.

 The CSS file that drives the layout, typography, and display most of my web pages is available at: